 The CFCF, which provides banking services and financial assistance to NPP activities at Bases, Wings and Units as well as to CANEX, is a separate entity under the directional responsibility of the NPP Board, which also has ultimate responsibility for CANEX.
-The amount due from the CFCF is non-interest bearing and due on demand with the exception of \$12,846 (2012 - \$13,122) which bears interest at a rate of prime plus 0.25% per annum and is due on demand.
-Interest earned in the year ended March 31, 2013 amounted to \$731 (2012 - \$315) and is included in other revenue.
+The amount due from the CFCF is non-interest bearing and due on demand with the exception of \$16,482 (2013 - \$13,850).
+60% of these funds receive interest based on the CFCF Rate of Return less 0.50% and 40% of the funds receive interest based on the Bank of Montreal prime rate plus 0.25%.
+Interest earned in the year ended March 31, 2014 amounted to \$1,653 (2013 - \$731) and is included in other revenue.

 The CFCF assumes all trade payables from CANEX for consideration at their fair value.
 In addition, the risks and rewards of receivable collection related to the credit plan and other trade receivables are assumed by the CFCF for consideration at their fair value.
-All credit plan balances and other trade receivables and all trade payables are assumed by the CFCF at fair value, with an annually reviewed average fee (2013 and 2012 - 1%) charged to CANEX by the CFCF for credit losses on the receivables balance.
+All credit plan balances and other trade receivables and all trade payables are assumed by the CFCF at fair value, with an annually reviewed average fee (2014 and 2013 - 1%) charged to CANEX by the CFCF for credit losses on the receivables balance.
 On an annual basis, the fee charged will be evaluated based on the actual credit loss for the preceding year.
 Any amount charged as part of the fee in excess of actual credit losses can be returned to CANEX.
-Fees charged in the year ended March 31, 2013 amounted to \$749 (2012 - \$1,014).
+Fees charged in the year ended March 31, 2014 amounted to \$724 (2013 - \$749).